While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 Are you wondering what to do with the used RV antifreeze?

-The best way to dispose of the used antifreeze is by draining it out down to any RV dump station.
-Another option is to collect into a bucket and dispose of with proper safety measures.
+The best way to dispose of the used antifreeze is by draining it to any RV dump station.
+Another option is to collect into a bucket and dispose of it with proper safety measures.

-What I do is I fill the tank with freshwater and run it through the shower and faucets.
+I fill the tank with freshwater and run it through the shower and faucets.
 This flushes the lines out thoroughly.
-Thereafter, I dump the tank.
+After that, I dump the tank.

 During the cleaning process where antifreeze spills, take the following precautions: